grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 ## I need to change the address

 See `--server.addr`.
-If no specific address is given, it will listen on all interfaces.
+If no specific address is given, it listens on all interfaces.
 The syntax to only change port is `:8081` (or any other port number).

 ## I want to use multiple authentication tokens

-Specify the option multiple times, e.g.: `--server.auth-token token1
+Specify the option multiple times, for example: `--server.auth-token token1 --server.auth-token token2`.
---server.auth-token token2`.

 If you use JSON or YAML, you can use a list: